Voluntary work in Mexico

 Cities along the Pacific Coast, such as Tecoman and Playa del Carmen are common locations for voluntary work in Mexico regarding environmental and conservation projects.
 Both cities are known for their incredible beaches, emphasis on the agriculture industry and opportunities to surf and scuba dive.

-Oaxaca: Although located in a valley miles from Mexico City, Oaxaca is strongly influenced by Mexico’s primitive culture, in which 17 unique languages are spoken daily.
+Although located in a valley miles from Mexico City, Oaxaca is strongly influenced by Mexico’s primitive culture, in which 17 unique languages are spoken daily.
 Popular voluntary work in Oaxaca involves health care and social work placements.

-Guadalajara: This is Mexico’s second largest city, famous for its vibrant music scene and home to the largest public market in the Western Hemisphere; the Libertad Market.
+Guadalajara, this is Mexico’s second largest city, famous for its vibrant music scene and home to the largest public market in the Western Hemisphere; the Libertad Market.
 Common voluntary work here involves healthcare medicine, education and social work placements.

-Volunteering in Mexico
+Volunteering projects in Mexico

 Due to Mexico’s large coastal areas, conservation projects are common voluntary work in Mexico.
 One of the most popular environmental projects is conservation in wildlife such as turtles, due to four out of seven of the world’s sea turtles being located in Mexico and the populations are declining.
 Volunteers involved within this sector will be able to work and treat young turtles who are threatened by the growing tourist industry.